The Indiana Update

 Date: November 26, 2006 - "Leadfoot Gets Busted!"

 Brittany (aka “Leadfoot”) never did make it into that speeding ticket deferral program.
 Her first offense was followed three weeks later by a second speeding offense, which was then followed by a third offense 10 months later.
 She has officially received the most print in the Spencer County Herald.
-David is now driving, and while he has remained on the good side of the law, he did sideswipe Reece’s Trans-Am, removing a stripe of paint off both cars.
+David is now driving, and while he has remained on the good side of the law, he did sideswipe a Trans-Am, removing a stripe of paint off both cars.

 Well, I am off to clean my carpets.
 Three dogs and a cat take their toll, and my mother-in-law arrives this coming week.
 To add to the pressure, Jeff's brother John and his wife Kim are visiting as well, for the first time.
 Kim's daughter once commented to her, "Why can't you just be like Aunt Jody and not care how the house looks!"
 I am still attempting to discredit her...